 #7: WATER ACTIVITIES

-Need to rent some equipment to get in the Bay?
-Kayaks, stand-up paddle boards, surf boards, and lessons are all becoming available.
+Want to rent some equipment to get in the Bay?
+Kayaks, stand-up paddle boards, surf boards, and lessons are all available.
 At the Santa Cruz Harbor, check in with SUP Shack which is open for rentals and purchases.
 In the Capitola Village, Capitola Beach Company is renting equipment daily and offering surf and SUP lessons.
-If you’re looking to sit back and relax as you tour the Monterey Bay, hop aboard Chardonnay Sailing Charters.
-Check our website for other water activity rentals, lessons, and experiences and be sure to check in with individual businesses for hours, operating status, and to make your reservations.
+If you’re looking to sit back and relax as you tour the Monterey Bay, hop aboard Chardonnay Sailing Charters or the O’Neill Yacht Charters.
+For a fishing excursion, book with Santa Cruz Charters where they provide everything you need to be “Gone Fishing” on the Monterey Bay.
+Check our website for other water activity rentals, lessons, and experiences and be sure to contact individual businesses to make your reservations.

 #8: RIDE THE TRAIN AT ROARING CAMP

-Trains at Roaring Camp Railroads are now leaving the station!
-Take a classic ride through California’s towering redwood trees, or come July 7th, take an open-air excursion along a scenic river gorge through Henry Cowell Redwoods State Park to the beach of Santa Cruz.
-Please read the Roaring Camp website for complete information on safety protocols and procedures such as face covering requirements, social distancing, advanced reservations, and much more.
+Trains at Roaring Camp Railroads are leaving the station!
+Take a classic ride through California’s towering redwood trees, or take an open-air excursion along a scenic river gorge through Henry Cowell Redwoods State Park to the beach of Santa Cruz.
+Please read the Roaring Camp website for complete information on safety protocols and procedures, reservations information, and much more.

 #9: PEER AT THE PIER